 Professor in the practice.
 For initial appointments to this rank, the Senior Faculty vote.
 If the vote is positive, the nomination will be sent to the Dean and then to the Provost for review and approval.
 The Provost's review will include formal evaluation and recommendation by the Provost's Standing Advisory and Appointments Committee (SAAC).
 If positive, the Provost will submit the nomination to the Corporation for approval.
 For reappointments to this rank, the BPO votes.
 If the vote is positive, the nomination will be sent to the Dean and then to the Provost for review and approval.
-If positive, the Provost will submit the nomination to the Corporation for approval.
+If positive, the Provost will submit the nomination to the Provost will submit the nomination to the Provost will submit the nomination for approval.